clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

       cd ~/clearlinux/packages/linux

-The "linux" package is the kernel that comes with |CL| in the `kernel-native` bundle.
+The "linux" package is the kernel that comes with |CL| in the :command:`kernel-native` bundle.
 Alternatively, you can use a different kernel variant as the base for modification.
 For a list of kernel package names which you can clone instead, see the `clearlinux-pkgs`_ repo on GitHub.